amm009uk/esp8266/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Device Setup
-**For ease of initial setup, enable Serial debug output within **User.h** and monitor output.
+**For ease of initial setup, enable Serial output within **User.h** and monitor output.
 You will get the device IP and be able to monitor activity before final deployment**

-1. Set your WiFi SSID and PASSWORD in **User.h**.
-Only place you can do this
+1. Set your WiFi SSID and PASSWORD in **User.h**. *Only place you can do this*

-1. Set your ESP8266 Web access USER and PASSWORD in **User.h**.
-Only place you can do this
+1. Set your ESP8266 Web access USER and PASSWORD in **User.h**. *Only place you can do this*

-2. Flash the LittleFS file system
+2. Flash the file system *LittleFS in this case*

 3. Flash firmware

 4. Use must power on/off after flashing firmware due a bug within esp8266 causing reboot to hang

-5. Once device is connected to WiFi, get its IP from serial output and connect to it using Browser
-       - User/Password are stored in **sonoff/src/User.h**
+5. Once device is connected to WiFi and Broker, get its IP from serial output and connect to it using Browser *User/Password are stored in **sonoff/src/User.h** *

 4. Configure device parameters on web page
        - The MQTT section should be self explanatory